 This Day In Writing History

-On March 19th, 1933, the famous American novelist Philip Roth was born in Newark, New Jersey.
+On March 19th, 1933, the famous American writer Philip Roth was born in Newark, New Jersey.
 His parents were of Ukrainian-Jewish descent.
 Roth graduated from Newark's Weequahic High School in 1950.
 He attended Bucknell University and earned a degree in English.

 For his graduate studies, he enrolled at the University of Chicago, where he earned a Master's degree in English and worked briefly as an instructor in the university's creative writing program.

 Roth continued his teaching career, teaching creative writing at the University of Iowa and Princeton University.
 Later, he would teach comparative literature at the University of Pennsylvania until he retired from teaching in 1991.